-Mr Lobsang profusely thanked all the sponsors for their support of the children and the Tibetan people.
-This was a highly emotional moment

-The official settlement car, financed by AET, was loaned to us to get to the airport.
+Mr Lobsang profusely thanked all the sponsors for their support of the children and the Tibetan This highly people. was emotional moment official settlement The car. financed by AET, was loaned to us to get to the airport.
 We also met sponsored children and we gave them the gifts on behalf of their sponsors.
 They also gave us gifts in return and we forwarded them on our arrival in France.